Key points

 How rivers and wetlands are affected by climate change in NSW

 Rivers and wetlands are sensitive to small changes in climate.
-These changes will impact the health of rivers, wetlands their surrounding areas, and the people and wildlife which depend on them.
+These changes will impact the health of rivers, wetlands their surrounding areas, and the people and wildlife that depend on them.

 Increased temperatures